JyotinderSingh/go-wal/README.md

 ### Repairing the WAL

 You can repair a corrupted WAL using the `Repair` method.
 This method returns the repaired entries, and atomically replaces the corrupted WAL file with the repaired one.

+The WAL is capable of recovering from corrupted entries, as well as partial damage to the WAL file.
+However, if the file is completely corrupted, the WAL may not be able to recover from it and would proceed with replacing the file with an empty one.

 ```go
 entries, err := wal.Repair()